connorbowen/apiq-mvp/docs/IMPLEMENTATION_AUDIT.md

 # Implementation Audit Summary (2025-07-16)

+## 🆕 DASHBOARD NAVIGATION & TEST UPDATE
+- Dashboard navigation now uses Chat, Workflows, Connections as main tabs
+- Settings, Profile, Secrets, and Audit Log are only accessible via the user dropdown
+- All navigation and test selectors updated to use dropdown and new data-testid patterns
+- Documentation files synchronized to reflect new navigation and test structure

 ## 🆕 Secrets-First Connection Management - ✅ COMPLETED
 - All API connection creation, management, and rotation now use secrets vault by default
 - Backend, API, and E2E tests updated for secrets-first flows